eugenia1984/airbnb-clone/README.md

 - Prisma

+- [Naxt-Auth](https://next-auth.js.org/), install in the command line with: `npm install next-auth @prisma/client @next-auth/prima-adapter` if we are using the RPisma version 4 we will need the prisma adapter

+- [Bcrypt](https://www.npmjs.com/package/bcrypt) and add `npm install -D @types/bcrypt` to add types

 - [<img width="30" height="30" src="https://img.icons8.com/external-tal-revivo-color-tal-revivo/30/external-eslint-pluggable-and-configurable-linter-tool-for-identifying-and-reporting-on-patterns-in-javascript-logo-color-tal-revivo.png" alt="eslint pluggable and configurable linter tool for identifying and reporting on patterns in javascript"/> ESLint](https://eslint.org/)

 - [React icons](https://react-icons.github.io/react-icons/)